top of page

 This project focuses on the Instagram-based visual communication styles as a distinct form of political persuasion and image-making in US context.
 While Twitter and Facebook have been used as two main platforms for research on online political engagement, there is scarce research on Instagram and its political marketing.
 Instagram is an image-based social media platform where political players increasingly use still and moving images for attention-grabbing purpose, selfexpression, political messaging, mobilization, and engagement.
 In today’s visually oriented media environment, the heads of governments and lawmakers are constantly communicating with visual messages designed to influence public opinion on a wide range of topics.
 This is because visuals have the capacity to present concrete political ideas and political personas fluently.
 However, little is known about the role and impact of highly personalized forms of visual political communication using Instagram for public image and reputation management as an effective e-communication tool.
 For example, we have limited knowledge on distinct visual and verbal patterns in Instagram posts of Republicans and Democrats, and whether using a certain visual strategy may provide an edge in competitive election campaigns.

-Seo-Eun Yang, James Wilson, Zhong-Lin Liu, and Skyler Cranmer
+Seo Eun Yang, James Wilson, Zhong-Lin Liu, Skyler Cranmer

 Paper link: https://doi.org/10.1093/pnasnexus/pgac066